Attack on Maersk Detroit underscores continued Houthi threat

 CENTCOM says that at approximately 2 p.m.
 (Sanaa time), Iranian-backed Houthi terrorists fired three anti-ship ballistic missiles from Houthi-controlled areas of Yemen toward the Maersk Detroit.
 One missile impacted in the sea.
 The two other missiles were successfully engaged and shot down by the USS Gravely (DDG 107).
 There were no reported injuries or damage to the ship.

+According to a Bloomberg report, Maersk said that the Maersk Detroit and another Maersk Line Limited ship, Maersk Chesapeake, were due to transit through the Bab el-Mandeb strait, when both ships reported seeing explosions close with the U.S. Navy ships escorting them intercepting multiple projectiles.
+The U.S. Navy turned both ships around and is escorting them back to the Gulf of Aden.

-While, as a U.S.-flagged vessel, Maersk Detroit was clearly on the Houthi hit list, the Iranian-backed group’s attacks on ships have had an ongoing impact across the entire shipping spectrum … despite ongoing efforts both to protect merchant shipping through Operation Prosperity Guardian and to take out Houthi capabilities inside of Yemen.
+While, as U.S.-flagged vessels, Maersk Detroit and Maersk Chesapeake were clearly on the Houthi hit list, the Iranian-backed group’s attacks on ships have had an ongoing impact across the entire shipping spectrum … despite ongoing efforts both to protect merchant shipping through Operation Prosperity Guardian and to take out Houthi capabilities inside of Yemen.

 Most recently efforts to degrade Houthi capabilities have included an action at 2.30 a.m. this morning (Sanaa time) when CENTCOM forces conducted strikes against two Houthi anti-ship missiles that were aimed into the Southern Red Sea and were prepared to launch.
 The missiles were destroyed, says CENTCOM.
 That strike came after a January 22 initiative that saw CENTCOM forces alongside U.K. Armed Forces, and with the support from Australia, Bahrain, Canada, and the Netherlands, conduct strikes on eight Houthi targets that included missile systems and launchers, air defense systems, radars, and deeply buried weapons storage facilities.